lmiller1990/vue-testing-handbook/src/setting-up-for-tdd.md

 Jest gives us good feedback.
 We can see the expected and actual result, as well as on which line the expectation failed.
 The test did fail, as expected.
 Revert `Greeting.vue` and make sure the test is passing again.

-Next we will look at some of the options `vue-test-utils` provides, and how to tests components that use `props`.
+Next we will look at the two methods `vue-test-utils` provides to render components - `mount` and `shallowMount`.